fhedberg/esphome-docs/content/components/mqtt.md

 > [!NOTE]
 > Support for esp-idf is still experimental.
 Please report issues you have with MQTT using the ESP-IDF framework.

+> [!NOTE]
+> Support for host is also available for testing and development purposes.

 ## Configuration variables

 - **broker** (**Required**, string): The host of your MQTT broker.